The Haskins Line – Lower

 Recommended for a VC after an action at Zeebrugge, but the Sergeant got it instead.

-Came back to Portsmouth on the death of his wife in 1934, bringing the children with him.
+Cicil came back to Portsmouth on the death of his wife in 1934, aged 40, bringing his children.

 He then signed the second child into the Marines, and sent the youngest three to an orphanage in Scotland.
-When the third and fourth turned 14 signed them up to the Marine Musicians not just for the basic 4 years to 18 but for another 10 years as well.
+When the third and fourth turned 14, he signed them up to the Marine Musicians not just for the basic 4 years to 18 but for another 10 years as well.

 Here's a poignant photo of the 5 children, in Portsmouth in November 1934, just after their mother's death.